snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

-- Knowledge is knowing a tomato is a fruit...
-Wisdom is knowing not to put it into a fruit salad...
+- Strength is being able to crush a tomato.
+Dexterity is being able to dodge a tomato.
+Constitution is being able to eat a bad tomato.
+Intelligence is knowing a tomato is a fruit.
+Wisdom is knowing not to put a tomato in a fruit salad.
+Charisma is being able to sell a tomato based fruit salad
 - The main difference between pine nuts and deer nuts...
 Pine nuts are kinda expensive, but you can find deer nuts under a buck.
 - A will serves as a dead giveaway.
 - A plateau represents the highest form of flattery.